ardangelo/excelangue.github.io/index.md

 ![Omeddle Icon]({{ site.url }}/assets/images/om-icon.png)

 I finished and published this app during Microsoft's //publish/ 2014 event in Chicago, where I won 3rd place in the overall local app competition.
-At its peak it had around 2,000 downloads per month, and hoevered around 500 downloads a month before being pulled for a total of 8,000 downloads.
+At its peak it had around 2,000 downloads per month, and hovered around 500 downloads a month before being pulled for a total of 8,000 downloads.

 #### Description